 5 Fascinating Facts About bell hooks

-Gloria Jean Watkins, who writes with the pen name bell hooks, is widely considered one of the most influential intellectuals and writers of the late-20th century.
+Gloria Jean Watkins, who wrote with the pen name bell hooks, is widely considered one of the most influential intellectuals and writers of the late-20th century.
 Her writing explores the intersection of race, gender, and capitalism, with an emphasis on the idea of a “white supremacist capitalist patriarchy” [PDF].
+She was born on September 25, 1952, and died on December 15, 2021.
 Even if you've read all of her work, there are still some things you might not know about bell hooks.

 1. bell hooks is a pen name.